 In order to detect previous users on offsite channels, it is essential to store unique identifiers that comply with their user histories in cookies.
 For example, on Facebook, this is done with Facebook Pixel, which detects users through cookies across your website and social media.

 The example below is a Dynamic Facebook Retargeting Banner, showing (suggesting) products assumed to be relevant to the visitor based on purchase history and previous interaction of the visitor with the main ecommerce website.

-The progress in search technologies in the last few years has had a considerable influence on how customers interact with a digital interface.
+The recent advances in search engines for ecommerce have had a considerable influence on how customers interact with a digital interface.
 With the help of dynamic content, a search function is becoming a ‘navigational’ and ‘conversion’ tool that helps users to complete and narrow the scope of their searches, leading them to the products directly.

 Autocomplete and autocorrect features are the most common example of dynamic search content.
-For instance, on Turcom’s online store (a consumer electronics brand), designed by our developers for our US-based client, customers can find products faster.
-All they need to do is type the first character and the website will predict what they are searching for and show results as they type.
-Moreover, customers can hover over any of these ‘suggested phrases’ and find the most frequently used keywords.
+For instance, the website of the US consumer electronics brand, Mount-It!, designed by Elogic developers, allows customers to find products faster.
+All they need to do is type the first character, and the website will predict what they are searching for and show results as they type.

 One of the smart uses of dynamic content can be seen in transactional emails like e-receipts.
 E-receipts are the only emails that your customers require you to send, therefore they automatically generate higher open rates.